Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 Have you ever seen a black sand beach before?
 How about a green sand beach?
 Both are available on the Big Island!

-Punaluu Black Sand Beach is located on the south-east side of the Big Island, and is exactly what it sounds like – a beach of black sand.
+Punaluu Black Sand Beach is located on the southeast side of the Big Island and is exactly what it sounds like – a beach of black sand.

 4. Tour a Kona Coffee Farm!

 We may live in the Pacific Northwest, but our coffee has nothing on Kona coffee!
+Going for a coffee plantation tour would surely be fun!

 This particular region of Hawaii has the perfect climate for coffee beans, and they know how to use it!

-You really can’t go wrong with any of the coffee farms on the Big Island, but the two that are suggested the most are Hula Daddy Coffee and Greenwell Farms.
-Visiting these are some of the top things to do in Kona Hawaii.
+You can’t go wrong with any coffee farm on the Big Island, but the two that are suggested the most are Hula Daddy Coffee and Greenwell Farms.
+Visiting these are some of the top “Kona Hawaii activities”.

 Check out a farm tour, try some new coffee in the tasting rooms, and save your money for something fun from the farm store.
 It’s an easy way to explore Kona on a budget.